 Scholarly Commons Citation

 Cole, David, "Judging the Next Emergency: Judicial Review and Individual Rights in Times of Crisis" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 69.
+69.